In what technique do you usually work and what materials do you use?

 Where can we find you and your works in the next future?

-Currently my work is available at a number of South African galleries and craft venues.
-I would really be interested in selling internationally, so any galleries out there interested please contact me.
-As I have said I am planning a one man show is in my plans as is a group show which I will participate with two of South Africa’s leading potters.
+Currently, my work is available at a number of South African galleries and craft venues.
+I am planning a one man show, and it’s in my plans to participate in a group show with two of South Africa’s leading potters.
 I also plan to enter more international competitions this year.

 Wax resist with soluble salt decoration on bone china – View his works

 Born in South Africa in 1948, I have been working in ceramics since 1970.
 Having always been drawn to its translucent and ethereal qualities I worked mainly in porcelain for a number of years.
 My current work is in Bone China which due to its exceptional translucency seems to be the perfect material for the expression of my ideas.
 The work is decorated with a combination of wax resist and soluble metallic salts, which permeate the body and create a ‘watercolor’ effect.